imagej/imagej.github.io/_pages/news/2016-04-19_-_Writing_ImageJ2_Plugins__A_Beginners_Perspective.md

 Note: It might be necessary to use `sudo`.

-If necessary, tell NetBeans to use JDK 1.8 as the default JRE for new projects (i. e. on Debian Linux: {% include bc content='Project Properties|Build|Compile...'%} `/usr/lib/jvm/java-1.8.0-openjdk-amd64`) or alternatively set the `netbeans_jdkhome` property in your NetBeans config file.
+If necessary, tell NetBeans to use JDK 1.8 as the default JRE for new projects (i. e. on Debian Linux: {% include bc path='Project Properties|Build|Compile...'%} `/usr/lib/jvm/java-1.8.0-openjdk-amd64`) or alternatively set the `netbeans_jdkhome` property in your NetBeans config file.
 It should be in the local NetBeans directory, for example `./netbeans-8.0/netbeans.conf`.

 Where can I find example plugins?
 ---------------------------------

 -   [ImageJ Tutorials](https://github.com/imagej/tutorials/)
-    -   In NetBeans: {% include bc content='Team|Git|Clone'%}
+    -   In NetBeans: {% include bc path='Team|Git|Clone'%}
     -   Repository URL: https://github.com/imagej/tutorials
     -   Edit "destination" directory
     -   Next